aptivator/mongo-query-compiler/README.md

 The above approach may be used with any primitive operator (*with some exceptions that will be noted appropriately*).

+##### $mod

-* **$mod** - performs modulo operation on an object element.
+Performs modulo operation on an object element.
 The operation's configuration is an array consisting of divisor and remainder (in that order).

 ```javascript
 let records = [